michael-benin-CN/gifshot/README.md

 ## How

-gifshot.js uses the following technologies:
+gifshot uses the following technologies:

 - The webRTC `getUserMedia()` API to get permission to use a user's webcam and manipulate the `CameraStream` Media object